frc971/971-Robot-Code/README.md

 # Download code to robot #7971's raspberry pi #2
 bazel run --config=armv7 -c opt //y2020:download_stripped -- pi-7971-2
 ```

+## Codelab

+The codelab is a directory living in `frc971/codelab/`.
+Which goes over a lot of the important introductory information that you need to know to get started when programming the robot.
+You can read the [README](./frc971/codelab/README.md), which gives you introduces you to the codelab as well as the concepts you need to understand first.

 ## Other Information

 ### Roborio Kernel Traces